 The best thing about Tangerine is the no monthly fee or annual fee to open and use the account.
 There is also no minimum balance required.
 Depending on the account you get with Tangerine, almost every transaction is free, such as Interac e-transfers and debit purchases.

 Tangerine also has a great interest rate, both with its chequing account and savings account.
-If you instead want a credit card, Tangerine also has you covered.
+If you instead want a credit card to purchase goods or services, Tangerine also has you covered.
 All you need to learn is how to transfer money to Tangerine.